openhab/openhab-addons/addons/binding/org.openhab.binding.plclogo/README.md

 | Memory (DWORD) | `VD[0-847]`   | `VD[0-847]` |
 | Memory (WORD)  | `VW[0-849]`   | `VW[0-849]` |

+Please, consider `openHAB` and/or `Eclipse SmartHome` documentation for details.

 ## Channels
 ### Bridge
 Each device have currently one channel `rtc`: